fc-io/working-with-alvis-from-ki/README.md

 # Working with Alvis for researchers at the Karolinska Institute.

-Hopefully, helpful info for KI researchers.
+Hopefully, helpful info for AI researchers at KI.

-How to get started developing AI on the Alvis supercomputer.
+How to get started developing agents and doing inference on the Alvis supercomputer.

 This is for doing variable interactive development.
-If you need long running jobs use sbatch.
+If you need long running jobs, or have a set use case then use more scripts and sbatch.

 ## Get Access